usdot-jpo-codehub/codehub-readme-template/README.md

 ## Additional Notes

-*Optional - include any other relevant technical details on how to build, make, install or use the software, including dependencies.*
+*Optional - include any other relevant technical details on how to build, make, install or use the software, including dependencies.
+If there are datasets and associated Data Management Plans that interact with this source code, please provide them here.*